Skip Ribbon Commands

 Application Process

-Researchers seeking QU-IBC approval must complete the application form and submit it through the IRBNet website.
-The necessary forms, templates, and checklists are available at IRBNet.
+Researchers must complete the application and submit it via IRBNet.
+All necessary forms, templates, and checklists are available on the platform.

 Training Requirements